run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/about-citsmart/whats-citsmart.md

 # Whats is CITSmart ?

-CITSmart, developed by CITSmart Corporation®, is a **platform that connects people and digital resources to optimize work and amplify business results.**
+CITSmart, developed by CITSmart Corporation®, is a **platform that connects people and digital resources to optimize work and increase business results.**

 Through the relationship portals, we optimize the experience of customers